michaelhesch/ci-ms-4/documentation/TESTING.md

 ### Noteworthy Issues & Bugs Encountered in Development

-- [Resolved] "None" response from WTForms process_data()
-- x

-- [Resolved] Masonry layout rendering

-- x

-- [Open] Image editing

-- Image 'clear item' checkbox when editing image
+- [Open] Image handling when editing existing product

-- [Open] Ongoing WTForms validation issues

-- x
+- If the user clicks the 'clear item' checkbox next to the current image when editing a product, and does not add a new image, an error warning is returned when the form is submitted.
+Further investigation into how to restore the item to the default image if no image is selected upon editing is needed.

 [Return to the Top](#top)